by microsoft

 /**

 * Whether to send image responses to the client.
-Can be "allow" or "omit".
+Can be "allow", "omit", or "auto".
+Defaults to "auto", which sends images if the client can display them.

 */